 Amelia loved and enjoyed all the arts and culture of Santa Fe.
 She entertained friends and family with wonderful food in an atmosphere of merriment and laughter.

 Amelia lived her life with determination and profound spirituality within her Catholic Faith; never faltering; never questioning the Will of God.

 Amelia was preceded in death by her parents, Arturo and Amelia, her husband James E. Hollis, (Jimmy); many beloved friends and relatives.
 She is survived by her son, James “Chris” Hollis, wife Kancie; her daughter Karen Hooker, husband Gregg, and Dr. David Gonzales, wife Andrea Pichaida.
 Grandchildren: Melissa and Natasha Hollis, Jennifer Zartoun, husband Ahmad, Thomas Hooker, wife Elva, Amber and Ryan Montoya, Placido and Lisel Gonzales; nine great-grandchildren, her sister, Mary Kay Eastburn.
 Also, surviving Amelia is her kind and compassionate friend and care giver, Yolanda Casados.

 Services : Thursday, February 6th, 2020 at Cathedral Basilica; 10am Rosary by Sociedad Folklorica; 11am Mass of Christian Burial followed by internment at Rosario Cemetery.
 Donations accepted for Villa Therese Clinic; Interfaith Community Foundation.

-To send flowers to Amelia Hollis Romero's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Amelia Hollis Romero, please visit our floral store.